Fire Recovery Resources

-As of January 1, 2018, our Creative Sonoma Recovery Fund has awarded nearly $75,000 to nearly 100 members of our creative community.
+As of October 2018, the Creative Sonoma Recovery Fund has awarded nearly $170,000 to more than 130 members of our creative community.
 Creatives have spanned all genres and disciplines from A (architects) to V (visual artists) including dancers; artisans; designers of webs, graphics and fashion; photographers, musicians, actors, educators and arts administrators.
 The heartbreak woven through each of our recipient’s stories is matched only by the hope and inspiration they have shared with us through this process.
 A sampling of their thoughts are included at the bottom of this page.

 We will continue to fund creative individuals and organizations affected by the fires until our fund is depleted.
-In addition, we are opening new categories of funding for arts organizations who are producing work in response to the fires.
-Finally, we are working to secure funds to place a cadre of trained teaching artists into our schools to use art as a healing agent for students who have experienced trauma.
-You can read more about our grant funds, and lean how to contribute, here.
+In addition, we funded arts organizations who are producing work in response to the fires.
+Finally, we secured funds to place a cadre of trained teaching artists into our schools to use art as a healing agent for students who have experienced trauma.

 Thank you to the remarkable creative community of Sonoma County and all of its supporters.